If you’re looking to get your forklift license, now is a great time.

 In-person training is another popular way to get trained as a forklift operator.

-You'll likely listen to a lecture, view PowerPoint or projector presentations, watch videos, and have the opportunity to ask questions.
+You will likely listen to a lecture, view PowerPoint or projector presentations, watch videos, and have the opportunity to ask questions.
 You might also participate in group activities with other students.

 Watch this short video to get a sense of what classroom operator training is like: